-- Being under the influence of alcohol and/or illegal drugs while on the school premises or in clinical. - Engaging in sexual harassment or sexual assault. - Falsification of documentation - Bullying and Harassment
+- Being under the influence of alcohol and/or illegal drugs while on the school premises or in clinical.
+This includes marijuana. - Engaging in sexual harassment or sexual assault. - Falsification of documentation - Bullying and Harassment

 A student will be immediately dismissed from school for the following: